nvzqz/static-assertions/README.md

 Compile-time assertions for Rust, brought to you by [Nikolai Vazquez](https://twitter.com/NikolaiVazquez).

-This library lets you ensure correct assumptions about constants, types, and more.
+This library lets you ensure assumptions about constants, types, and more.
 See the [docs] and [FAQ](#faq) for more info!

 ## Installation